Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

     client libs and Selenium-RC needs it before starting the browser due to the way the same server is implemented.

-Finally, some languages require the browser to be started explicitly by calling its *start* method.
+Note that some languages require the browser to be started explicitly by calling its *start* method.

 Running Commands
 ~~~~~~~~~~~~~~~~
 Once you have the browser initialized and assigned to a variable (generally
-named selenium) you can make it run commands by calling the respective
+named "selenium") you can make it run commands by calling the respective
 methods from the selenium browser.
 For example, when you call the *type* method
 of the selenium object::